 In India, the Consumer Protection Act, 2019, is one of the important legislations enacted by the Parliament in order to safeguard and enforce the rights of "consumers."
-The Act provides for provisions relating jurisdiction, which primarily encapsulate jurisdiction territorial pecuniary and jurisdiction.
+The Act provides for provisions relating jurisdiction, which primarily encapsulate pecuniary jurisdiction and territorial jurisdiction.
 A complaint, inter alia, can be filed before the District Forum, State Commission, and/or National Commissioner, per their respective pecuniary jurisdictions.